 We shoot in the field on SXS or “express cards”.
 These cards, while meeting the express card standard, are designed and produced especially for our SONY cameras and are very expensive.
 They are designed, like videotape, to be used over and over again and our standard SXS cards are rated for 100,000 read/write cycles, while the SXS-Pro series are rated for 10,000 read and write cycles.
 Because this media is reused, backing up and/or transferring the media off these cards is critical to our process.

 The files the camera creates are mp4 files in a .mxf wrapper.
 MXF files are an industry standard.
-These files are not able to play directly back in this wrapper in Final Cut Pro, as FCP is a quicktime based editing system.
+These files are not able to play directly back in this wrapper in Final Cut Pro, as FCP is a QuickTime based editing system.
 So these files must be converted to a .mov file [wrapper], to playback in final cut.
 Adobe Premiere can play back these native files, and therefore footage used on that editor doesn’t need to be converted to .mov.

 There are 4 storage locations used in the department, a Library Drive, a Archive drive, and the Arc Storage High Speed RAID.
 Library Drives are for the storage of raw media.
 The archive drive is a backup of the Library drive.
 The Arc Storage high Speed RAID is where footage is stored during the editing process.
 This is where converted .mov files are kept.
 Another normal speed RAID is also available name SI-IT-NSA-003, this can be used as a place to put files temporarily.